• Skip to primary navigation

 It's my go-to ingredient when I want something that seems fancy but is actually quite easy to use.

-I use it in this chocolate mascarpone mousse and these mascarpone cookies with pumpkin.
-It also brings a light and fluffy texture to this mango mousse cake recipe.
+I use it in a chocolate mascarpone mousse, no-bake strawberry cheesecake, and these mascarpone cookies with pumpkin.

 Jump to:

-• 📋 Ingredients for this Mascarpone Cheesecake Recipe
+• 📋 What You Need for No Bake Mascarpone Cheesecake

 • ❓FAQ and Troubleshooting